-- Students must be 10 or fewer credits short of degree ents, with all minimum grade point average requirements satisfied. - Students must have been enrolled full-time (12 credits per quarter) during the previous three quarters, excluding Summer quarter. - Students commencing with deficiencies are not eligible for honors until they complete all degree requirements. - 4.
-All degree requirements must be met within 12 months after commencing with deficiencies. - Applications for commencement with deficiencies must be filed in the Registrar's Office on or before the closing date for regular graduation applications (February 1).
+- Students must be 10 or fewer credits short of degree requirements, with all minimum grade point average requirements satisfied. - Students commencing with deficiencies are not eligible for honors until they complete all degree requirements. - All degree requirements must be met within 12 months after commencing with deficiencies. - Applications for commencement with deficiencies must be filed in the Registrar's Office on or before the closing date for regular graduation applications (February 1).